niklr/angular-material-datatransfer/README.md

 ```

 ## Handling download <a name="handling_download"></a>
-The download of a file can be triggered by dispatching a custom event called `amd.download-item` on the document object.
+The download of a file can be triggered by dispatching a custom event called `github:niklr/angular-material-datatransfer.download-item` on the document object.
 Data can be passed as detail object with the following properties.
 * `filename` The name of the file to be downloaded.
 * `url` The URL of the file to be downloaded.
 * `size` The size in bytes of the file to be downloaded.